LopezGroup-ICIQ/care/README.md

 ### Network generation

 The blueprint can be constructed by providing (i) reactants and products as SMILES, (ii) the network carbon and oxygen cutoffs *ncc* and *noc*, or (iii) the chemical space as SMILES.
-Current version allows generation of CRNs with CHONS-containing species.
+Current version allows generation of CRNs with (CHONS+halogens)-containing species.

 ```python
 from care import ReactionNetwork